xuankai91/MResProject/README.md

 *Subfolders* TO BE UPDATED
 * ### figures
+  save folder for all figure plots

 * ### gelman_rubin
+  save folder for 5 repeated fits of the winning model <m_all>, for calculating gelman-rubin convergence stats.

 * ### models
+  save folder for all fitted models under consideration

 * ### ppc
+  save folder for posterior predictive checks generated from the winning model <m_all>

 * ### stats
+  save folder for statistics associated with each of the fitted models under consideration

 * ### traces
+  save folder for raw traces of each parameter for all fitted models